menghuant/flutter_painter_v2/README.md

 - `textSettings`: They mainly control the `TextStyle` of the text being drawn.
 It also has a focus node field ([more on focus nodes here](https://flutter.dev/docs/cookbook/forms/focus)) to allow you to detect when the user starts and stops editing text.
 - `objectSettings`: These settings control objects that can be moved, scaled and rotated.
 Texts, shapes and images are all considered objects.
 It controls layout assist, which allows to center objects and rotate them at a right angle, and settings regarding the object controls for scaling, rotating and resizing.
 Also includes anchor point appearance settings for arrows.
 - `shapeSettings`: These control the paint and shape factory used (Shape Factory is used to create shapes), and whether the shape is drawn once or continiously.
-- `arrowSettings`: These control arrow-specific behavior, including minimum length constraints (32px default) to ensure arrows maintain usability.
+- `arrowSettings`: These control arrow-specific behavior, including minimum length constraints (32px default) and outline appearance (enabled by default with white 2px outline) to ensure arrows maintain usability and visibility.
 - `scaleSettings`: These settings control the scaling on the painter (zooming in/out).
 By default, scaling is disabled.

 You can provide initial settings for the things you want to draw through the settings parameter in the constructor of the `PainterController`.